resource-disaggregation/blk-switch/README.md

 5. Compile and install:

    ```
+   (See NOTE below for '-j24')
    make -j24 bzImage
    make -j24 modules
    make modules_install
    make install
    ```
-   The number 24 means the number of threads created for compilation.
+   NOTE: The number 24 means the number of threads created for compilation.
 Set it to be the total number of cores of your system to reduce the compilation time.
 Type "lscpu | grep 'CPU(s)'" to see the total number of cores:

    ```
    CPU(s):                24